Olivia Munn

-Lisa Olivia Munn (born July 3, 1980) is an American actress and former television host.
-After an internship at a news station in Tulsa, she moved to Los Angeles where she began her professional career as a television host for the gaming network G4, primarily on the series Attack of the Show! from 2006 until 2010.
-She appeared as a correspondent on The Daily Show with Jon Stewart from 2010 to 2011.
-She is known for her three-season-long portrayal of Sloan Sabbith in Aaron Sorkin's HBO political drama series The Newsroom (2012–2014).
+Lisa Olivia Munn (born July 3, 1980) is an American actress.
+After an internship at a news station in Tulsa, she moved to Los Angeles where she began her professional career as a television host for the gaming network G4, and on the series Attack of the Show!
+(2006–2010) before appearing as a recurring correspondent on the Comedy Central late night series The Daily Show with Jon Stewart from 2010 to 2011.

-Munn's other acting roles include a recurring role on the television series Beyond the Break (2006—2009) and supporting roles in comedy films Big Stan (2007) and Date Night (2010), superhero film Iron Man 2 (2010), and Steven Soderbergh's comedy-drama Magic Mike (2012).
-She starred in the supernatural horror film Deliver Us from Evil (2014), the comedy Mortdecai (2015), and X-Men: Apocalypse (2016) as Psylocke.
-In 2017, she provided the voice of Koko in The Lego Ninjago Movie, and had appeared in the History Channel series Six (2017).
-In 2018, she had a leading role in the science fiction film The Predator, the fourth film in the Predator franchise.
+On television, she has taken roles acting in both the Aaron Sorkin HBO political drama series The Newsroom (2012–2014) and the Jonathan Tropper Apple TV+ dark comedy crime series Your Friends and Neighbors (2025).
+On film, she has taken leading roles in The Predator (2018), Buddy Games (2019), Love Wedding Repeat (2020), and Violet (2021) with supporting roles in Big Stan (2007), Date Night (2010), Magic Mike (2012), Deliver Us from Evil (2014), Mortdecai (2015), Office Christmas Party (2016), and Ride Along 2 (2016).
+She portrayed Psylocke in the superhero film X-Men: Apocalypse (2016) and voiced a role in The Lego Ninjago Movie (2017).

+She married comedian John Mulaney in 2024 with whom she has two children.
+She is a vocal advocate for women's rights and has used her platform to speak out against anti-Asian harassment.
+She was named one of Time magazine's Women of the Year for 2025.

-Early life
+Early life and education

-Munn was born on July 3, 1980, in Oklahoma City to Kimberly Schmid and Winston Munn.
+Lisa Olivia Munn was born on July 3, 1980, in Oklahoma City to Kimberly Schmid and Winston Munn.
 Her father is of German, Irish, and English ancestry.
-Her mother, who is Vietnamese with Chinese ancestry, arrived as a refugee in the United States in 1975 following the Vietnam War and settled in Oklahoma, where she met Munn's father.
-Munn has a younger brother, John, a physicist; an older brother, James, a custom motorcycle shop owner; and two older sisters, Annie and Sara, the latter of whom is a lawyer.
+Her mother, who is a Vietnamese woman of Chinese ancestry, arrived as a refugee in the United States in 1975 following the Vietnam War and settled in Oklahoma, where she met Munn's father.
+Munn has two brothers and two sisters.